FIRST AID ONLINE

 [This is the end of the online first aid segment about burns.]

-CHOKIN CONSCIOUS VICTIM, CONSCIOUS HURT ONE by First Aid Online
+CHOKIN AWARE VICTIM, AWARE HURT ONE by First Aid Online

--Observe: Hands of throat is the universal sign fo chokin
+-Observe: Hands to throat is the universal sign fo chokin

 -Ask: "Are you chokin?"